At The Loch Lomond Bird of Prey Centre

 Many of these birds in the wild spend only a small amount of time hunting, for instance, hawks spend 90% of their time resting!
 The point of telling you this is it’s normal for these birds to be sat for a long time, in one place.
 The ultimate goal is to provide a safe environment for birds that cannot be released into the wild, while using their presence to educate the public on conservation efforts.

 HOW CAN YOU HELP?
 The obvious is to visit if you are in the area, experience the centre, take in the learning and the flying shows.
-If not, you can sponsor a bird online.
+You can also sponsor a bird online.
 Think about giving these sponsorships as gifts.
 Wouldn’t it be excellent for a young person to say visit the centre, see the birds and then know they are supporting that bird for a year through a sponsorship?
+Or book an ‘Experience’ such as a Hawk Walk, a Fly a Bird experience or one of my favourites, ‘Meet the Owls’.
+There is something to suit every pocket and making memories such as these are the best gifts.
 You can also become a life member and of course donate to the centre.

 Links: